A Survey of Protocol Fuzzing: Executor

-\textbf{Externally-Observable-Behavior-Based methods} are the most general class of methods, as it doesn't rely on any support of the execution environment and can be used in a blackbox manner.
+\textbf{Externally-Observable-Behavior-Based methods} are the most general class of methods, as it does not rely on any support of the execution environment and can be used in a blackbox manner.
 There are various externally observable behaviors, such as the output of the program (labeled as ``\textit{Resp}'' in Table \ref{table-executor} column 9) and the side-channel information such as power consumption and response time.
 The heuristics behind these observable behavior-based methods are that the differences in these behaviors can represent the PUT is under different states or having gone through different execution paths.
 Specifically, AFLNET \cite{icst20-aflnet} and Fieldfuzz \cite{arxiv22-fieldfuzz} identify different protocol states according to the status code in the response messages.
-Snipuzz \cite{ccs21-snipuzz} and FUME \cite{infocom22-fume} adopt a heuristic that different response messages mean different execution paths.
-Thus, they keep the input that can cause a different response as a seed for subsequent mutation testing, expecting to increase the coverage.
-Aafer \textit{et al.} \cite{sec21-androidtv} use the execution logs of the Android system as a feedback to refine the input generation grammars as the developers usually add log statements to indicate the detailed information about the input validation.
-By observing the side channel information such as the system status, power consumption, and response time, Flowfuzz \cite{blackhat-us-17-flowfuzz} determines whether the hardware switches have gone through different execution paths.
+Snipuzz \cite{ccs21-snipuzz} and FUME \cite{infocom22-fume} adopt the heuristic that different response messages mean different execution paths.
+Thus, they keep the input that can cause a different response as a seed for subsequent mutation testing, expecting to increase the coverage. \newnote{Aafer \textit{et al.} \cite{sec21-androidtv} and Logos \cite{issta24-logos} use the execution logs as a feedback to refine the input generation grammars, as developers usually add log statements to indicate the detailed information about input validation.} Observing side channel information such as system status, power consumption, and response time, Flowfuzz \cite{blackhat-us-17-flowfuzz} determines whether hardware switches have gone through different execution paths.